Saydemr/protein-essentiality-prediction/README.md

 Outputs will be placed under respective directories of the GNNs.

 ### Run GNNs to get results.
-For now refer, to the GitHub pages of the each GNN.
-This part will be updated after the automated pipeline is considered as ready.
+For now, refer to the GitHub pages of the each GNN.
+This part will be updated after the automated pipeline is considered ready.
+We forked said GNNs to integrate some necessary features missing in the original repositories.
+You can find our forks from [here](https://github.com/Saydemr/GraphSAGE) and [here](https://github.com/Saydemr/pde).

 ## Project Information